Ultimate Burlington Real Estate Investing Guide for 2026

 Economy

 Burlington shows a median household income of .
-The median income for all households in the whole state is , as opposed to the United States’ median which is .
+The state's citizenry has a median household income of , while the country's median is .

-The workers in Burlington receive an average salary of in a state whose average salary is , with wages averaging across the US.
+The workers in Burlington make an average salary of in a state whose average salary is , with wages averaging across the country.

-The economic description of Burlington includes an overall poverty rate of .
-The general poverty rate all over the state is , and the nationwide rate stands at .
+The economic picture in Burlington integrates a general poverty rate of .
+The total poverty rate all over the state is , and the country's number stands at .

 Economy Quick Stats